 The audit also catches the unglamorous performance drains that feed into them.

-They're a real but modest signal — most influential as a tiebreaker between pages of similar relevance and quality.
-Content relevance still dominates.
-The stronger reason to fix them is user behaviour: faster, more stable pages keep more of your existing visitors and convert better, so the payoff is both a small ranking lift and a real engagement gain.
+The stronger reason to fix them is user behaviour.
+Faster, more stable pages keep more of your existing visitors and convert better, so the payoff is both a small ranking lift and a real engagement gain.
+That makes vitals work worth doing on its own merits, independent of how the ranking signal is weighted in any given year.

-Lab data (like a PageSpeed test run) is a controlled, repeatable simulation useful for debugging.
-Field data is real-user measurement over time, which is what Google uses for the page experience signal.
-Use lab tests to diagnose and fix, and field data to confirm the improvement reached real users.
+Field data is real-user measurement collected over time, and it is what Google uses for the page experience signal.
+The two serve different jobs and you need both: use lab tests to diagnose and fix, then watch field data to confirm the improvement actually reached real users on real devices.

 Free to start.
 Test your key pages and find the assets and templates slowing them down.